 Whether you actually listen to music or not is less important.
 The wearing of headphones prevents interruptions and allows you to quietly get on with your work.

 With the current global pandemic, the ability to work from home is more accessible than ever before.
 Being able to stay outside your toxic work environment will allow you to focus on your work and not on what is going on around you.

 If you do have the option to work from home, then do so for your mental and physical health.
-One thing I learned is that the people causing the toxic environment do not last long in a company.
+One thing I learned is that the people causing the toxic environment do not last long in a company, and the turnover rate is quite high.
 They either move on by their own accord or are fired or moved to another position where they can cause less harm.

 I have intentionally not suggested that you leave your job, but if you do find yourself feeling stressed and fearful, then the best advice would be to find another company.
 Nobody should work in a toxic work environment, and if you have taken all the necessary steps to resolve the issue with your company and nothing changes, then you should take steps to leave.